 Monday, March 19 – Friday, March 13 from 7:30 a.m. – 5:30 p.m.

-Spring Break Camp offers a variety traditional sports, active games, craft projects and seasonal themed activities; lunch and afternoon snack provided.
-These camps are for kids aged 6- 14 years old Space is limited to 50 participants per day and the cost is $3 per child per day.
+Spring Break Camp offers a variety of traditional sports, active games, craft projects, and seasonally themed activities; lunch and afternoon snack provided.
+These camps are for kids aged 6- 14 years old.
+Space is limited to 50 participants per day and the cost is $3 per child per day.
 Registration strongly recommended.

 San Antonio Parks

 Visit some of San Antonio’s 185+ parks and greenways this Spring Break.
 And, use the San Antonio Parks and Recreation Department’s cool Find a Park tool to be sure the park you’re going to visit has the amenities you need.
 And, don’t miss one of San Antonio’s coolest parks: Yanaguana Garden at Hemisfair Park (it has a splash pad!)